Timi-T/producktiv/backend/README.md

 <h3>Login a user</h3>

 <p>Let's first create base64 encoded text using this link <a href="https://base64.guru/converter">for base converter</a>.
 From the above email and password you can create a text that will be encoded.
-Eg. samsol40@gmail.com:helloworld.
+Example. samsol40@gmail.com:helloworld.
 Add a colon between the email and password.
 Convert this text to base64 in the link above.</p>

 <img src='./images/encoding.png' alt="encoded" align="center">